GaijinEntertainment/daScript/modules/dasPEG/readme.rst

 Guido van Rossum's work on Python's *pegen* library.
 His series of detailed articles on the internal mechanics of PEG parser generators provided a nice blueprint for generating parsers.
-Another thanks goes to the excellent reification capabilities of dascript – the integration between the generator and the generating program has never been so tight!
+Another thanks goes to the excellent reification capabilities of Daslang – the integration between the generator and the generating program has never been so tight!